sankage/sankage.github.io/index.md

 * Use of Cloudflare CDN and load-balanced servers to manage a _high-load_ product launch
 * Project development lead on a PHP-based e-commerce site, developing architechture and construction
 * Frontend debugging of client Javascript
+* Refactoring legacy JSP site to use clearer syntax and git version control
+* Development and deployment of [BKV case study site](/bkv-case-study-site/) with Jekyll and Rake
+* Contruction of multinational eyewear site using Rails and Redis

 ### [Infosurv, Inc.](http://www.infosurv.com)